babelouest/ulfius/API.md

 #### Character encoding

-You may be careful with characters encoding if you use non UTF8 characters in your application or webservice, and especially if you use different encodings in the same application.
-Ulfius has not been fully tested in cases like that.
+You may be careful with characters encoding if you use non UTF8 characters in your application or webservice source code, and especially if you use different encodings in the same application.
+Ulfius may not work properly.

 #### Cookie management